Prerequisites: High school chemistry or one semester college chemistry; one course in geology or physical geography or soil.

 Description: Watershed hydrology, soil erosion, erosion control, water management, and land surveying and mapping.
 Includes rainfall-runoff relationships; determination of watershed characteristics; terraces, waterways, vegetative filters, and residue management; ponds, wetlands, non-point source pollution control, and water conservation; profile and topographic surveying.

-Description: Chemical and physical processes that influence the fate and transport of contaminants (inorganic, microbial) in soil-water environments.
-Extent, fate, mitigation, and impact of various sources of pollution.
+Description: Chemical and physical processes that influence the fate and transport of contaminants (inorganic, organic, microbial) in soil-water environments.
+Extent, fate, mitigation and impact of various sources of pollution.
 Remedial technologies used for environmental restoration of contaminated environments.

 Description: Physical factors that create the biological environment.
 Radiation and energy balances of earth's surfaces, terrestrial and marine.
 Temperature, humidity, and wind regimes near the surface.
 Control of the physical environment through irrigation, windbreaks, frost protection, manipulation of light, and radiation.
 Applications to air pollution research.
 Instruments for measuring environmental conditions and remote sensing of the environment.